-Together, a dedicated coalition of organizations is uniting their expertise, resources, and shared commitment to protect the Sibley Prairie—standing together to safeguard this rare landscape, its wildlife, and its legacy for generations to come.
+These organizations are uniting resources and a shared commitment to protect Sibley Prairie.
+They are standing together to safeguard this rare landscape, its wildlife, and its legacy for generations to come.

-To inquire about joining the Coalition to Save Sibley Prairie as an organizational member, we welcome you to email us at mail@savesibleyprairie.org
+If you would like to learn about joining the Coalition as an organizational member, please email us at mail@SaveSibleyPrairie.org.

 The Michigan Botanical Society (formerly the Michigan Botanical Club), founded in 1941, is a statewide organization devoted to the study, appreciation, and conservation of Michigan’s native plants and natural communities.
 With five active chapters, our mission includes the conservation of all native plants and their home places, the education of the public to